-NED KELLY BUCKET ARMOUR of course is all about Edward “Ned” Kelly (December 1854–11 November 1880) - the infamous Australian bushranger of Irish descent.
-Kelly was born in Victoria as the third of eight children to an Irish convict from County Tipperary and an Australian mother with Irish parentage.
-His father died after serving a six-month prison sentence, leaving Kelly, then aged 12, as the eldest male of the household.
-The Kellys were a poor selector family who saw themselves as downtrodden by the "Squattocracy" and as victims of police persecution.
-Arrested in 1870 for associating with bushranger Harry Power, Kelly was first convicted of stealing horses and imprisoned for three years.
+AUSTRALIAS OUTLAW LEGEND LIVES ON is of course about the legendary Edward “Ned” Kelly (December 1854–11 November 1880) – an Australian bushranger of Irish descent.
+He was born in the British colony of Victoria as the third of eight children to an Irish convict from County Tipperary and an Australian mother with Irish parentage.
+His father died after a six-month stint in prison, leaving Kelly, then aged 12, as the eldest male of the household.
+The Kellys were a poor selector family who saw themselves as downtrodden by the Squattocracy and as victims of police persecution.
+Arrested in 1870 for associating with bushranger Harry Power, Kelly was eventually convicted of stealing horses and imprisoned for three years.
 He fled to the bush in 1878 after being indicted for the attempted murder of a police officer at the Kelly family’s home.
 After he, his brother Dan, and two associates fatally shot three policemen, the Government of Victoria proclaimed them outlaws.

-He and his gang, dressed in homemade suits of metal armour, engaged in a final violent confrontation with the Victoria Police at Glenrowan on 28 June 1880.
+When Kelly’s attempt to derail and ambush a police train failed, he and his gang, dressed in homemade suits of metal armour, engaged in a final violent confrontation with the Victoria Police at Glenrowan on 28 June 1880.
 All were killed except Kelly, who was severely wounded by police fire and captured.
-Despite support for his reprieve, Kelly was tried, convicted and sentenced to death by hanging, which was carried out at the Old Melbourne Gaol.
-His final words are famously reported to have been "such is life”.
+Despite significant support for his reprieve, Kelly was tried, convicted, and sentenced to death by hanging, which was carried out at the Old Melbourne Gaol.
+His final words are famously reported to have been, “such is life”.

 This popular plate comes standard as completely flat and non-embossed but for a little more cost we are able to give it a pressed out embossed border, so you have a choice.
 Please select your preference from the drop down menu.